 about me

 I grew up in Pottstown, Pennsylvania, which is one of the lovelier parts of the country.
-I earned degrees in physics and philosophy at Grove City College, and a PhD at Florida State University.
-I currently live in Melrose, Massachusetts with my wife, Chelsea, who is probably the best person, and our daughter, Thérèse, who is already making a serious bid for the title.
+I earned degrees in physics and philosophy from Grove City College, and a PhD from Florida State University.
+I currently live in Massachusetts with my wife, Chelsea, and our daughter, Thérèse, who are just about the best family a guy could reasonably or unreasonably ask for.

 One runs into all sorts of questions from there: how does charity relate to justice or wisdom, and what does charity look like when it is imperfect or when it is perfect, and what does it mean to love something other than God from charity?
 In general, I first look for answers to questions like these in those I think are wise—Aquinas, Anscombe, Kierkegaard, Scotus, Augustine, and others.
 But, since not everything which can helpfully be said has been said already (and since, after all, what should be said depends on whom you are speaking to), I've ended up writing a few words on the subject myself, mainly in the form of a dissertation.

 Action.
 I could also have said ‘practical reasoning’ or ‘moral psychology’.
 Anscombe famously argued that it is impossible to say much of anything about ethics without an underlying understanding of action and practical reason.
-Aristotle was brilliant on this, and for the most part, I follow him (and notable others who followed him before me).
-I have spent a good deal of time on the guise of the good thesis (i.e., that practical attitudes have the good as their formal object), the structure of intention and its relevance in deontic ethical systems, the nature of happiness, and the like.
+Aristotle was brilliant on this, and for the most part, I follow him (and those who followed him before me).
+I have spent a good deal of time on, for example, the guise of the good thesis (i.e., that we want and do what we see as good), the structure of intention and its relevance in deontic ethical systems, the way in which the actions which constitute a life are organized by the ultimate end, and the form which that organization must take if a life is to remain a coherent whole (even if it never ends).

 So that's a sample.
 You're welcome to read some of my work if you care for the details.